dgerabagi/data-curation-environment/flattened_repo.md

 </file_artifact>

 <file path="src/backend/services/prompt.service.ts">
-// Updated on: C94 (Reinstate opening of DCE_README.md)
+// src/backend/services/prompt.service.ts
-import * as vscode from 'vscode';
+// Updated on: C95 (Use new IPC channel) import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';